tramlinehq/ueno/README.md

 To generate a release build you need two files that are not, for good reasons, part of this repository:

+> [!NOTE]
+> You can get these files from our Google Cloud Storage account.

 - `ueno-upload-keystore.jks` in the `android/app` directory.
 - `key.properties` in the `android` directory.

-You can get these files from our Google Cloud Storage account

 ## Pipeline Configurations